The Death Of Referral Marketing For Financial Advisors?

 What this means is that at least up until now, the fight for clients has actually largely been a fight for self-directed investors who decide that they no longer want to be Do-It-Yourself (DIY) investors and instead are ready to delegate to an advisor.
 Or perhaps are one of the few who have had a new/sudden wealth event, creating more money for themselves than what they want to manage themselves.

 Yet given the slowing organic growth rates in advisory firms for the past several years – now made more evident with last year’s flat market – it’s not entirely clear how many “unattached” self-directed investors are really left out there.
+And of the ones who are available, how many of them even both to ask friends and family for a referral, instead of just going online to search for an advisor directly.

-And notably, the potential shortage of available unattached clients is only further exacerbated by the fact that such investors are already the ones most likely to be targeted by low-cost discount brokerage firms, and also are the ones being targeted most heavily by digital (i.e., robo) solutions.
+In addition, the potential shortage of available unattached clients is only further exacerbated by the fact that such investors who go online to find an advisor are already the ones most likely to be targeted by low-cost online discount brokerage firms, and also are the ones being targeted most heavily by the online digital (i.e., robo) solutions.

 Furthermore, a growing number of online and traditionally-self-directed firms are going after “DIY” investors even more directly.
 From the growth of Schwab Private Client, to Fidelity’s Private Client Group, and the new behemoth Vanguard Personal Advisor Services, self-directed investors are not only being heavily solicited by independent financial advisors, but also by the very platforms on which they’re already engaged while still self-directed!